-Receive assistance and support in finding an internship in your field.
+- Get support from our professional team in finding an internship in your field

 "My internship helped me develop many skills that they can’t teach you in class but are invaluable for a professional engineer, like rigorousness, autonomy and resourcefulness.
 It made me a lot more valuable on the professional market and was a decisive factor for receiving multiple offers and landing a great job!"

 – Thierry St-Arnaud, Computer Engineering

 "Thanks to the internship program I spent a whole summer working with a friendly and amazing team.
 They helped me overcome challenges and guided me throughout the internship.
 It was a marvellous professional experience!"

 Admission to the Institute is a competitive process.
 Meeting the minimum requirements does not guarantee entrance into the Institute's programs.
 Before applying students must:

 - Have at least 60 credits remaining at the time of application.

 - Be part-time or full-time during their study terms (international students refer to international student policies below)

 - Have and maintain a minimum cumulative GPA of 2.5 for GCS and FAS (3.3 for Political science), and a minimum cumulative GPA of 2.7 for JMSB.